Fort Wetherill State Park, Rhode IslandNational Parks & Nature

 Getting There & Parking

-Navigating to Fort Wetherill State Park is straightforward, and our team always finds the journey to this Jamestown gem to be part of the adventure.
-The park is conveniently located on Conanicut Island, making it accessible from both the mainland of Rhode Island and Newport.
+Fort Wetherill State Park is conveniently located on Conanicut Island in Jamestown, Rhode Island, making it accessible from both North Kingstown and Newport.

 Top Things to Do